DealingLace/HDAnywhereMHUB-HA/README.md

    - Download and extract the contents of this repository.

 2. **Move Files**:
-   - Copy the `hdanywheremhub` folder to your Home Assistant configuration's `custom_components` directory.
+   - Copy the contents to the `hdanywheremhub` folder in your Home Assistant configuration's `custom_components` directory.
    - If this directory does not exist, create it.

 ## Configuration